 In the course of his book research, Sloane, who handles research grants for the organization English Heritage, uncovered clues that cast doubt on certain aspects of this account.
 First, using previously untapped archival sources, he adjusted the timeline of the plague’s sojourn in London in 1348 and 1349.
 “The evidence shows the plague appeared in November and reached its height in April,” he explained, “so it spread right through the cold winter months when rats and fleas should not be so active.”
-If vermin played a significant role, he theorized, plague cases would have petered out, not snowballed, when temperatures began to fall.
+If vermin played a significant role and were truly one of the Black Death causes, he theorized, plague cases would have petered out, not snowballed, when temperatures began to fall.

 Recommended for you